vinayraj010/Flutter-Apps-Software-Tech/youtube_ui/README.md

 # youtubeMobileAppUI using flutter
 A new Flutter application.
 Coding & Mechatronics
 live demo is avaiable at https://youtu.be/SqadsTsFSME
+This is a youtubeMobileAppUI using flutter

 ![youtube UI](https://user-images.githubusercontent.com/30105909/109854209-c7836c80-7c7c-11eb-983b-d97158792538.JPG)